Category: The Busts

 Dances in the Wind

 “These people are the most beautiful and have them most civil customs that we have found on this voyage.
-They are taller than we are … the face is clear-cut … the eyes are black and alert … and their manner is very …
+They are taller than we are … the face is clear-cut … the eyes are black and alert … and their manner …

 Continue reading